Today we are looking at Specific and Practical Ways to Teach Obedience, one of the most foundational character traits to teach our kids!

 This Bible study has been designed for children to complete either with a parent or on their own (depending on the age level you purchase).
 My oldest children did this when they were 4 and 6, and again when they needed a reminder at ages 5 and 7.
 And you know what!?
 They loved it!!

-We all learn something new each time we go through this study (if you purchase a digital download you are allowed to use it multiple times!
-Whoo hoo!!), and it has been a very helpful resource in our quest to know God in a deeper way and training our children to do the same.
+It has been a very helpful resource in our quest to know God in a deeper way and training our children to do the same.

 RELATED: 10 Tips For First Time Obedience

 What resources have you found to train your child in obedience?